eye-division/madiacharya/_workshops/primary.md

 ---
 title: Primary
 description_markdown: >-
-  During my residency at Primary, Nottingham  in 2024, I ran a workshop in the garden there.
+  During my residency at Primary, Nottingham  in 2024, I ran a workshop for children and their families in the garden there.
 There were many organically grown vegetables such carrots and Swiss chard and many brightly coloured flowers such as Nasturtiums.

   These vegatables  and flowers inspired this  mixed media workshop where we